DipsSingh/Explore-Portfolio/README.md

 -**Gen AI Module** – Designed learning content focused on Generative AI, using ID principles and digital storytelling.

--**Agentic AI Module** – Created module structure and storyboard for explaining AI agents and agentic workflows in learning.
+-**Agentic AI Module** – Created module structure and storyboard for explaining AI agents and agentic workflows in learning.<br>
 ➡️ [Go to Portfolio](./Portfolio)

 ---